 A network is a group of objects (referred to as nodes) that can be linked to each other based on some connection; these links are called edges.
 Nodes can also have a connection that is directed in only one way, these ‘from’ and ‘to’ directions will lead to a network that is called directed; edges have an arrow indicating from which node to which other node some connection goes.

-Another concept on networks is the concept of weights; values related to an edge that could indicate either a probability of that connection happening, or the amount of that connection.
-A higher weight would indicate a higher probability of that connection happening or a higher amount of that connection occuring between the two nodes that are connected.
+Another concept on networks is the concept of weights; values related to an edge that could indicate either a probability of that connection happening, or the strength of that connection.
+A higher weight would indicate a higher probability of that connection happening or a stronger connection between two nodes.

 Many different network measures have been developed and will be described in the next sections, but first, a network in team sports that these measures can be applied to will be defined; a passing network.